 “Common signs of Lyme disease include lameness, fever, swollen lymph nodes and joints, and a reduced appetite.
 In severe cases, animals may develop kidney disease, heart conditions, or nervous system disorders.
 Animals do not develop the tell-tale ‘Lyme disease rash’ that is commonly seen in humans with Lyme disease.”

 - Spray your pup 2-3 times a week and before outings with a natural, organic flea & tick spray like Wondercide’s essential-oil-based Flea & Tick for Pets + Home.
-Now through April 30, you can get our signature line of flea and tick products at 25% off.

 - Keep an on-the-go 4oz spray in your car as well as your backpack or tote so you always have protection on hand.